UPDATED for patch 9.2’s season 3

 We have a good toolkit to deal with the Murkbrine Scalebinders’ Invigorating Fish Stick with Leg Sweep, Paralysis and Ring of Peace.
 I’d recommend keeping one Scalebinder targeted whenever possible, to immediately stop its cast.
 You can also use Ring of Peace when the murlocs run away in fear, to prevent them from running into other packs.

 While fighting Hylbrande, his summoned Vault Purifiers will cast Empowered Defense.
-Not only does this reduce the damage Hylbrande takes, it also makes him gain energy faster so he activates his Sanitizing Cycle earlier.
-This appears to continue even after they’re done casting, shown by an energy beam connecting the boss and the add.
+This reduces damage taken by the boss by 50%, and this will continue as long as you can see the energy beam connecting the boss and the add.
 Make sure to stop it with Leg Sweep, Paralysis and Ring of Peace.

 During the Boralus Harbor trash, specifically the Burly Deckhands, try to always stay further away from them than your tank.
 Their Haymaker ability will hit the closest target if the tank cannot be reached, and it’s a common pack to be kited.
 This ability can easily be a oneshot if combined with Super Saison and/or Enrage.